YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 .. parsed-literal::
    DSE> ALL -FREEZE
-   DSE> SPAWN "mumps -dir"
+   DSE> SPAWN "yottadb -dir"

 The first command freezes all regions of the current global directory.
-The second command creates an child (shell) process and executes the "mumps -dir" command.
+The second command creates an child (shell) process and executes the "yottadb -dir" command.
 Then type S ^A=1 at the prompt.
 Notice that the command hangs because of the DSE FREEZE in place.

 Example: